galawaydude/data-place/100 operating-systems/Process Synchronization.md

 | **Context Switch** | No context switch required to wait.                                                              | Requires context switch to move process to waiting queue and back.                               |
 | **When used**      | For very short critical sections, or on multi-core systems where other cores can do useful work. | For longer critical sections, or on single-core systems where busy waiting would stall progress. |
 | **Example**        | Spinlocks, simple software solutions (like some of the ones we'll discuss).                      | Semaphores, Mutexes (with blocking queues).                                                      |
+Busy waiting is also known as "spinning," and the locks that use it are called **spinlocks**.
+While it avoids context switch overhead, it's generally inefficient on a single CPU system because the waiting process prevents any other process from running.